NodeReplacer/Ball-Moving-In-3D-Space/README.md

 # Moving Ball With Complex Gravity
 A variety of scenes made with help from a tutorial about moving in 3D space.

+REMINDER: None of these objects are being affected by Unity's gravity engine.
+They are instead being controlled programatically by me.
+Therefore, there will be bugs.

 Controls for the ball:

 WASD is movement.
 Relative to the camera.